Actuary Salary in Texas

 | 90th Percentile | $180,329 |

 The largest employment areas for actuarys in Texas include Houston, Dallas, Austin, and San Antonio.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Actuary in Texas